 Many investors are far removed from a lot of industries.
 How many of us have hands-on experience with something like blockchain as a service (BaaS) businesses recently?

-Because we are so familiar with retail, we have keen insight into what’s working and what’s not.
-Therefore, if Peter Lynch is right, we can all be a little bit more savvy when investing in retail than we can be investing in many other industries.
+Because we are so familiar with retail, we have key insight into what’s working and what’s not.
+Therefore, if Peter Lynch is right, we can use our consumer insights to be smarter about investing in retail than we can be in less familiar industries.

 Opportunities & Threats

 On the positive front, the retail industry continues to grow.
-This is to be expected as the population of the United States and the world continues to increase and societies become even more affluent.
+This is not surprising as the population of the world continues to increase and societies become more affluent.

 The overall shift from brick-and-mortar-driven sales to e-commerce-driven sales is also an important opportunity to consider.
 Companies like Amazon and Walmart are taking advantage of this shift and technological innovations to drive profits.

-Roughly 10% of all retail sales are online, and that number is steadily increasing.
-Buying goods online and picking them up later at the store is becoming an increasingly popular model for retailers like Walmart and Target (NYSE: TGT).
-Walmart will even have its employees pack your car with the groceries you purchased online mere hours earlier.
+Roughly 14% of all retail sales are online, and that number is steadily increasing.
+Buying goods online and picking them up later at the store is becoming a popular model for retailers like Walmart and Target (NYSE: TGT).
+They will even have their employees pack your car with the goods you bought online mere hours earlier.
 What service!

 But one firm’s opportunity is another company’s threat.
-Many traditional retail brands are struggling in the face of the e-commerce revolution.
+Many traditional retail brands are struggling to keep up in the face of the e-commerce revolution.

 Mall-based brands like L Brands’ (NYSE: LB) famed Victoria’s Secret and large department stores like J.C.
-Penney have been particularly injured by the shifting model.
+Penney have suffered in the switch to e-commerce.
 And Sears was even forced into bankruptcy.

 Top Retail Stocks to Watch